nais/doc/docs/nais-application/good-practices.md

 Both ConfigMap and Secret are Kubernetes resources that can be exposed to an application as environment variables.
 See [envFrom ConfigMap](https://doc.nais.io/nais-application/application/#envfromconfigmap), and [envFrom Secret](https://doc.nais.io/nais-application/application/#envfromsecret) for more details.

+## Use enviroment variables exposed by the platform

+Some environment variables are made available to the pods by default when deployed on the NAIS platform, depending on which features are enabled.
+Examples of such features are tokenx, azurerator and aivenator.
+Avoid setting your own environment variables for these values and use pre-defined variables instead.

+This will ease or eliminate the need for configuration when the platform changes.

 ## Set reasonable resource requests and limits